elidoran/chain-builder/docs/README.coffee.md

 1. pause - pauses execution until the returned resume callback is called
 2. stop - ends execution as a success
 3. fail - ends execution as an error
-4. context - override context for next function, or all functions
+4. context - override context for next function, or all functions, and continue chain execution
+5. next - continues the chain execution and then returns so you can do something after that and before you return a result

 Also, a `done` callback may be provided to the `chain.run()` call.
 It will be called with `(error, results)` when the chain is completed via any of the various flows.

-## Execution Flow Styles
+## Execution: Flow Styles

 A "chain of command" example is in the [simple example](#usage-simple).
 Each function is called in sequence.